An independent oversight body resolving complaints and promoting the right of people with a disability to be free from

 Whether you are a person with a disability, a family member or friend of someone with a disability, a staff member, carer, or a member of the community – you have the right to contact DSC with a complaint or even just for advice and guidance.

 If your complaint is out-of-scope as defined in the Disability Act 2006 (the Act), DSC can help you find the right place to go with your complaint.
 We have a ‘no wrong door’ approach and we’ll do our best to help you direct your complaint to the right place.

-For people with a disability and their families, DSC runs education and information sessions on individual rights and how people can make a complaint about a service provider.
-We also offer resources including brochures in multiple languages and formats.
+For people with a disability and their families, DSC has resources about how people can make a complaint about a service provider.
+These resources including brochures in multiple languages and formats.

-For service providers, DSC runs training and education sessions about promoting a positive complaints culture and the importance of supporting clients to make a complaint.
-We also offer resources including a Good Practice Guide and Complaints Guidelines to support these training sessions.
+For service providers, DSC has a number of resources about promoting a positive complaints culture and the importance of supporting clients to make a complaint, and the prevention of and responding to abuse.
+These resources including a Good Practice Guide and Complaints Guidelines.

-Sometimes people with a disability and their networks might not know that we exist.
+Sometimes people with disability and their networks might not know that we exist.
 They may not have visited our website, attended one of our education sessions, or their disability service provider may not have given them our information.
 That’s why we attend public forums, events, expos and any other event where we can tell people about what we do and how we can help.